NeilAn99/nan1-ssg/README.md

 nan1-ssg is a static site generator converting .txt and .md files to .html files.

-## Requirements

-[Node.js](https://nodejs.org/en/download/) is required to run this tool.

 ## Usage

 **To use this tool:**

-1. Clone or download and extract the repo to a location on your computer.

-2. Open a terminal/command window and navigate to the location where the tool is.

-3. Run the npm install command:
+1. Run the npm install command:
 ```
-npm install
+npm i nan1-ssg
 ```

-4. Run the npm link command:
+2. Run the npm link command:
 ```
 npm link
 ```

-5. Start using the tool!
+3. Start using the tool!
 For example:

 ```
 nan1-ssg [-option]